duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 ## Existing solution {#duckling_controller-final-literature}

-Visual servoing is the use of visual sensors in order to control the motion of the robot.
+Visual servoing is the use of visual sensors to control the motion of the robot.
 There are three main approaches to tackle this challenge.
-One is called positional-based visual servo (PBVS), another is called Image-based visual servo (IBVS) and the third one is an hybrid that combines the two first.
+One is called positional-based visual servo (PBVS), another is called Image-based visual servo (IBVS) and the third one is a hybrid that combines the two first.
 For more information about both methods, we looked at “A tutorial on visual servo control”[1] and at "A Comparison between Position-Based and Image-Based Dynamic Visual Servoings in the Control of a Translating Parallel Manipulator"[2].

 <p>&nbsp;</p>